gisaia/arlas_playground/docs/docs/tutorials/ais/ais_tutorial.md

 python3.10 ./tutorials/ais/prepare_ais_data.py
 ```

-Here the script create the points wkt geometry and a unique identifier and write the data in an NDJson file (`ais/data/ais_data_sample.json`).
+Here the script creates a point geometry in WKT format as well as a unique identifier and then write the data in an NDJson file (`ais/data/ais_data_sample.json`).

 !!! tip
-    The script can be edited to enrich the data before the exploration.
+    The script can be edited to enrich the data before exploring it.

 ## Ingest AIS data in ARLAS

 ### __Index AIS data in Elasticsearch__

-- Create an empty `ais_geopoints` index in Elasticsearch with inferred mapping
+- Create an empty `ais_geopoints` index in Elasticsearch with the mapping inferred by `arlas_cli`

 ```shell
 arlas_cli indices \